paultcochrane/blog-travis-ci-com/_posts/2011-10-31-vm_upgrade.md

 we encourage Ruby developers to try testing their libraries against Rubinius, in both 1.8 and 1.9 modes.
 Now it is even easier to do on travis-ci.org.

-To get regular updates about travis-ci.org environment upgrades and other developments, [follow Travis CI on Twitter](https://twitter.com/travisci) and watch our [Chef cookbooks repository on GitHub](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base).
+To get regular updates about Travis CI environment upgrades and other developments, [follow Travis CI on Twitter](https://twitter.com/travisci) and watch our [Chef cookbooks repository on GitHub](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base).